Lilian-Chinelo/To-Do-List-web-app/README.md

 # To-Do-List-web-app
 A to do list app.
-completed projected is hosted here: https://tinyurl.com/3mrsr6xm
+completed project is hosted here: https://tinyurl.com/3mrsr6xm